SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-6-1-nested-loops/example-rectangle-NxN/example-rectangle-NxN.md

 ## Video: Rectangle of N x N Stars

-Watch this video lesson to learn how to print a rectangle of 10 x 10 stars on the console using nested for-loops: https://youtu.be/9sB4Z2TI1AE.
+Watch this video lesson to learn how to print a rectangle of N x N stars on the console using nested for-loops: https://youtu.be/9sB4Z2TI1AE.

 ## Hints and Guidelines